-This procedure was adopted by the Governing Body of St Peter's School on the date shown on the cover and supersedes any previous Whistleblowing Policy and Procedure.
+This procedure was adopted by the Governing Body of St Peter-in-Thanet CE Junior School on 1 February 2022 supersedes any previous Whistleblowing Policy and Procedure.

-This policy will be reviewed every 2 years or earlier if there is a need.
-This will involve consultation with the recognised unions, where appropriate.
+This policy will be reviewed by the Finance and Resources Committee every two years or earlier if there is a need.
+This will involve consultation with the recognised unions.